Why Are Social Emotional Skills Important?

 • Good table manners will give your children confidence.
 Children learn well by watching adults and following their lead. • Offer praise.

-Correct inappropriate manners:
+Correct inappropriate

 • When correcting inappropriate behavior, remember to talk to the child in private.